james conner injury in Colorado

 A Matter of National Ego

 The real reason for Norway's Antarctic claims is more akin to a sad case of national insecurity.
 Having lost the race to the North Pole to the Americans in 1909, Norway needed a consolation prize.
-The fact that these consolation territories are vast, ice-bound regions with no practical value is irrelevant.
+The fact that these consolation territories are vast, ice-bound regions with no practical is irrelevant.
 Norway could have claimed the moon, for all the use they have for these Antarctic outposts.

 Outposts of Loneliness